header logo

 Prince of Rome - Francesco Totti

-The Roma legend may never receive the respect he rightfully deserves in his career - Italian football somewhat looks down upon legends who stray from clubs in the North - but his influence is more cultural than his lack of Latin knowledge would suggest.
+The Roma legend might never receive the respect he rightfully deserves—Italian football tends to look down on legends who stray from Northern clubs—but his influence is more cultural than one might assume based on his lack of Latin knowledge.

-14/ Ian Wright - Most influential soccer players
+14. Ian Wright - Among the most influential soccer players

-Ian Wright was only 29 when the Premier League began.
-His rise to become one of the greatest strikers ever is nothing short of remarkable.
-Wrighty epitomizes starting from nothing, working at Greenwich Borough and earning £30 a week at the age of 22.
-He's a shining example of never giving up.
+Ian Wright was 29 when the Premier League began.
+His rise as one of the greatest strikers ever is nothing short of remarkable.
+Wrighty epitomizes the journey from nothing, working at Greenwich Borough at 22 while earning £30 a week.
+He is a prime example of perseverance.

 The legendary Ian Wright is part of Man Utd's history